Tidogo/SimpleAudit/README.md

 # SimpleAudit
-A streamlined degree auditing program.
+A streamlined degree auditing program coded in C#.